olavo69/olavo69/README.md

 # Welcome!

 ## I'm Olavo!
-Let me present a little about myself :D!
+Let me present a little about myself 👋!

 … working with Power BI
 CRM Tools and python